watermoon7/OCR-to-Python-Compiler/README.md

 ## How it works
 The lexer tokenises the code and appends each token to a token list.
-The parser affirms that each line is in accordance to the syntax rules.
+The parser then affirms that each line is in accordance to the syntax rules by incremetning through the token list line by line.
 During this process, the method 'affirm_grammar' is called which:
 - checks the current token is of the expected type
 - generates the code for the token and adds the translated code to a string